Guide to Using a Tire Changer

 Tire Changer Equipment Operator Safety - Owner’s Responsibility

-Tire changers come with very detailed and easy to understand instruction manuals.
+Whether you're using a tire changer for cars and trucks or an ATV and motorcycle tire changer, it comes with very detailed and easy to understand instruction manuals.
 Read and understand your tire changer’s owners/operators manual completely before using the machine.
 These manuals assume that the operator has used a wheel clamp style tire changer previously, or has operators that have operated a wheel clamp style tire changer.
 If this is your first tire changer purchase/experience and you have not operated a wheel clamp style tire changer, it is strongly recommended to have a person/trainer who is familiar with this style of tire changer train you in the operation.
 Some tire changers may appear very similar to many other tire changers on the market but may operate differently.
 The distributor that sold the machine will be glad to give you a training session at their location or guide you to someone who can provide a service call to your location for training (a service charge would apply).
 The distributor also offers telephone technical support and troubleshooting suggestions as needed.
 This does not take away from the responsibility you have to read and understand the complete manual.
 This responsibility is no different than when you purchase an automobile.
 The automobile dealer assumes you know how to operate and drive a motor vehicle.
 Safe operation is your responsibility and the dealer assumes you know how.
 Seek training as needed.

 Deflating the Tire

 Before removing the tire from the wheel, use a valve core removal tool to remove the tire valve core and deflate the tire completely.
 If the tire is to be patched and reinstalled without balancing, be sure to mark the locations of the valve stem and any wheel weights with a marking crayon.
 If another tire is to be installed on the wheel, remove any wheel weights from the wheel first.

 Never attempt to break down the beads of an inflated or partially inflated tire.